HP6673/Python-Projects/README.md

 ## Repository Structure
 - **`main` Branch**: Contains this `README.md` file and the `CodeStarter` file.
 The `CodeStarter` file includes the base code snippet that I use to begin each program.
 It includes the license notice and an overview of the usage requirements.
 Feel free to use it as a starting point for your own projects, adhering to the licensing conditions outlined above.
-- **`Projects` Branch**: Houses all the project code.
-Switch to the `Projects` branch to access the actual implementations.

 ## Contact
 If you have any questions or encounter issues, feel free to reach out via the repository's issue tracker or email 20244064home@gmail.com.

 Happy coding!